You gotta have character!

 “Hey, take a look at the piece of shit on my desk!
-No, not the Senior Manager report…the non-smelly one in front!”
+No, not the Monthly Executive Summary…the non-smelly one in front!”

 And then, there was this 2-gallon award from the NY Blood Bank.
 (They later detected something in my liver when they were screening my blood & since it was the 2nd time it appeared, I was forbidden to ever donate again & became persona non grata at every donation site.

-I can’t even set aside my own blood for future use for myself!)
+I can’t even set aside my own blood for my own future use!)